pangeacyber/pangea-example-react-oauthn/README.md

 - Enter an `Allowed Redirect URL` of `http://localhost:3001`, and press enter.
 - Click Save.

 > [!IMPORTANT]
 > If the app is running on a different host or port number, the `Allowed Redirect URL` will need to be updated to match your setup.

-Copy and note the `Client ID` for the OAuth Client, this is the CLIENT_ID used below.
-Note the domain from the Metadata endpoint under Configuration Details.
-This will be used as the PROJECT_DOMAIN below.
+Copy and note the `Client ID` for the OAuth Client created above.
+This is the CLIENT_ID used below.
+Copy the the `Metadata Endpoint` from the OAuth Server Configuration Details.
+This is the METADATA_URL used below.

 ### Configure environment variables